|

 Anton Mesmer, who enjoyed an enormous vogue in the late

 eighteenth and early nineteenth centuries.[5]
-Not coincidentally,

-"Society of Harmony" that declared the human race
+symbol-mongering "Society of Harmony" that declared

-cranny of the universe.
+with every cranny of the universe.

 The theatrical Mesmer, clad in a robe emblazoned with Rosicrucian